PEXANE2/azure-docs.tr-tr/articles/blockchain/workbench/database-firewall.md

 Bir kural yapılandırmak istediğiniz veritabanına bağlanmak için:

-1. Azure blok zinciri çalışma ekranı kaynakları için **sahip** izinlerine sahip bir hesapla Azure Portal oturum açın.
+1. Sign in to the Azure portal with an account that has **Owner**     permissions for the Azure Blockchain Workbench resources.
 2. Sol gezinti bölmesinden **Kaynak Grupları**'nı seçin.
 3. Blockchain Workbench dağıtımınıza yönelik kaynak grubunun adını seçin.
 4. Kaynakları sıralamak için **Tür**’ü, sonra da **SQL sunucunuzu** seçin.